-- 67.1 As a first step, your concerns should normally be raised with your line manager.

-- 67.2 However, depending on the seriousness and sensitivity of the issues involved and if management is thought to be involved in the wrongdoing, you may prefer (for whatever reason) to approach one of the following:

-- The Monitoring Officer (Maggie Camp)

-- The Chief Executive (John Hill)
+- 6.1 As a first step, your concerns should normally be raised with your line manager. - 6.2 However, depending on the seriousness and sensitivity of the issues involved and if management is thought to be involved in the wrongdoing, you may prefer (for whatever reason) to approach one of the following: - The Monitoring Officer (Maggie Camp) - The Chief Executive (John Hill)

-- 67.3 Concerns can be raised:
+6.3 Concerns can be raised:

-- in writing addressed to "The Monitoring Officer" - in writing addressed to "Confidential Whistleblowing" at the Council Offices; - using the online form on the Council's Intranet; (link to be created and included) - by telephoning ringing Maggie Camp, the Monitoring Officer (01353 616277) - by secure internal email (WhistleBlowing@eastcambs.gov.uk) - in writing to Internal audit Rachel Ashley-Caunt, Chief Internal Auditor, Rachel.Ashley- Caunt@northnorthants.gov.uk or 07799 217378 - in writing to External audit Mark Hodgson, Partner, Ernst & Young LLP, MHodgson@uk.ey.com or 07541 346507 - 67.4 Remember the earlier you express your concern, the easier it is for the Council to act.
+- in writing addressed to "The Monitoring Officer" - in writing addressed to "Confidential Whistleblowing" at the Council Offices; - using the online form on the Council's Intranet; (link to be created and included) - by telephoning Maggie Camp, the Monitoring Officer (01353 616277) - by secure internal email (WhistleBlowing@eastcambs.gov.uk) - in writing to Internal audit Rachel Ashley-Caunt, Chief Internal Auditor, Rachel.Ashley-Caunt@northnorthants.gov.uk or 07799 217378 - in writing to External audit Mark Hodgson, Partner, Ernst & Young LLP, MHodgson@uk.ey.com or 07541 346507 - 6.4 Remember the earlier you express your concern, the easier it is for the Council to act.
 You should not wait until you have proof.
-Although you are not expected to prove the truth of the allegation, you will need to demonstrate to the person contacted that there are grounds for your concern. - 67.5 Any personal interest in the matter should be disclosed at the outset. - 67.6 An informal approach to any of the above Officers will be treated as completely confidential and will not result in any report to anyone within the Council, unless you agree. - 67.7 If you know that the matter you wish to raise is also of concern to your colleagues you can discuss the matter with them first.
-A concern raised by two or more employees can will add weight to allegations that may be made. - 67.8 Although the matter may be raised directly with a specific person or group, they may need to refer the matter onto a more appropriate person, specialist, or organisation. - 67.9 Employees have the right to be accompanied by a trade union representative, any other professional representative or friends during any meetings or interviews. - 67.10 Initial concerns may be raised orally or in writing, although normally it is preferable to put your concern in writing.
+Although you are not expected to prove the truth of the allegation, you will need to demonstrate to the person contacted that there are grounds for your concern. - 6.5 Any personal interest in the matter should be disclosed at the outset. - 6.6 An informal approach to any of the above Officers will be treated as completely confidential and will not result in any report to anyone within the Council, unless you agree. - 6.7 A concern raised by two or more employees can add weight to allegations that may be made. - 6.8 Although the matter may be raised directly with a specific person or group, they may need to refer the matter onto a more appropriate person, specialist, or organisation. - 6.9 Employees have the right to be accompanied by a trade union representative, any other professional representative or friends during any meetings or interviews. - 6.10 Initial concerns may be raised orally or in writing, although normally it is preferable to put your concern in writing.
 You should give as much detail as possible which should include the background and history of the concern, giving names, dates, and places where possible, and the reason why you are particularly concerned about the situation.

-8.7.
-Response from the Council
+7. Response from the Council